aplteam/Cider/mkdocs/docs/user-commands.md

 		[Reinstall Cider](get-started.md#install).

-__Troubleshooting__
+!!! tip "Troubleshooting"

 	If the update process fails, calling it again rarely helps.
 You need an escape route.

 	=== "Dyalog 19.0 and later"

 		1. Execute `]DeActivate tatin` to remove Cider.
 		1. Execute `]Activate cider` to restore the version of Cider your installation originally came with.
 		1. Execute `]Cider.UpdateCider` to try to update to the latest version.

 	=== "Dyalog 18.2"

 		Uninstall and then install Cider again.

 ## :fontawesome-solid-terminal: Version